 Good choice if you want a thin, lightweight TV that comes in a wide range of sizes and is well suited for viewing in a bright room.

 Common screen sizes.
 15 to 80 inches.
-Manufacturers have showcased sets even larger, including UHD models with 84-inch screens.
+Manufacturers have showcased sets even larger, including UHD models with 84- or 85-inch screens, and a few limited-edition sets with screens over 100 inches.
 No matter how large the screen, most LCD TVs are only 2 or 3 inches thick, and sometimes even thinner.

 Key points.
 Since there are now only a limited number of plasma TVs left, most TVs sold are LCD TVs with LED backlight.
-LG is currently the only manufacturer selling OLED TVs, but that could change in 2015.
 Many LCD sets with 40-inch or larger screens now have have 1080p resolution, and use LED backlighting instead of the fluorescent backlights.
 These sets have been among the most energy-efficient we've tested.

 LCDs tend to be brighter than plasma screens, and many have matte screens that don't suffer from reflections and glare, making them a good choice for brightly lit rooms.
 But we are seeing many more LCD sets with glossy screens, which are more reflective.
 With LCD TVs, there's no risk of burn-in of static images, which can be a concern with plasma TVs.